HumanOsv/Automaton/README.md

 	user$ nohup perl NICSall.pl Config.in > out.log
 	user$ setsid perl NICSall.pl Config.in > out.log

-After a successful run of the program, several output files will be generated in your working directory.

-	01Final_coords.xyz       : Final coordinates XYZ file format of each species ordered less energy at higher energy.
-	02Duplicate_coords.xyz   : Candidates that are a duplicate of a candidate in the population, in XYZ file format.
-	03Report_Output.txt      : Print summary information after each set of this many iterations.
-	04Files_not_converge.txt : Summary information of files that have problems SCF convergence (only Gaussian program).

 **4)	Input File**

 The main input file known as input.dat contains all the necessary parameters for a correct calculation.
 Each variable is explained below.